tonytsheng/DBHUB/DMS/2WAYPOC/readme.md

 - 3.cr8.ora.heart.sql - create an example heartbeat table in oracle
 - 3.cr8.pg.heart.sql - create an example heartbeat table in postgresql
+- Make sure to run all the appropriate permissions for using Oracle as a source and PostgreSQL as a target.

 Note: Sequences are not replicated with DMS.
 Therefore each site has a unique starting value.